Skip to main content

 setCurrentTrack(index: number): void

-Set the current track a specific track in the playlist by zero-based index.
+Set the current track to a specific track in the playlist by zero-based index.

 // Play the third track in the playlist